 This article investigates the feedback individuals seek as well as how they respond to that feedback by changing their attitudes and behaviors.
 We predict an increase in negative feedback as people gain expertise, because the meaning people derive from feedback changes such that negative feedback increases the motivation to adhere to a goal.
-In support of our prediction, we find that novices infer from feedback whether their goals are valuable (commitment), whereas experts infer from feedback whether their pace of pursuing already-valuable goals is sufficient (progress).
-As a consequence of the information in feedback, novices are more likely than experts to seek positive feedback on their strengths and alter their behaviors and attitudes when they get such feedback, whereas experts are more likely than novices to seek negative feedback on their weaknesses and alter their behaviors and attitudes when they get this feedback.

-Results from five studies support these hypotheses.
-In studies 1 and 2, we measured expertise and showed it was associated with seeking more negative feedback on one's performance in a language class (study 1) and recycling habits (study 2).
+In support of our prediction, we find that novices infer from feedback whether their goals are valuable (commitment), whereas experts infer from feedback whether their pace of pursuing already valuable goals is sufficient (progress).
+As a consequence of the information in feedback, novices are more likely than experts to seek positive feedback on their strengths and alter their behaviors and attitudes when they get such feedback, whereas experts are more likely than novices to seek negative feedback on their weaknesses and alter their behaviors and attitudes when they get this feedone's performance in a language class (study 1) and recycling habits (study 2).
 In study 2, we further demonstrated that novices respond more than experts to positive feedback by donating to an environmental charity, whereas expert environmentalists respond more than novices to negative feedback by increasing their donations.
 In study 3, we manipulated expertise: women who felt like nail-care experts sought more negative feedback on their nail-care habits and responded more to this feedback by expressing a higher willingness to pay for manicures than women who felt like novices.
 In comparison, women who perceived themselves as novices responded more to positive feedback.
-In study 4, we examined how people seek an increasing amount of negative feedback as they progress on a learning task and demonstrated that, indeed, novices seek and respond more to positive feedback because it affirms their commitment to a goal, whereas experts seek and respond more to negative feedback because it signals they have made insufficient progress and have not invested enough effort toward their goals.
+In study 4, we examined how people seek an increasing amount of negative feedback as they progress on a learning task and demonstrated that, indeed, novices seek and respond more to positive feedback because it affirms their commitment to a goal, whereas experts seek and respond more to negative feedback because it signals that they have made insufficient progress and have not invested enough effort toward their goals.
 Finally, in study 5, we demonstrated that expertise influences people's responses (in particular, their attitudes) to persuasive appeals that emphasize successful versus unsuccessful pursuit of a shared environmental goal.
-Thus negative messages on the city's ineffective recycling actions were more persuasive for experts than novices, whereas positive messages on the city's effective actions were more persuasive for novices than experts.
+Thus, negative messages on the city's ineffective recycling actions were more persuasive for experts than novices, whereas positive messages on the city's effective actions were more persuasive for novices than experts.